 Diary Adventures of LagosMums: DALM | Embracing No as a Mother

-The idea of embracing no as a mother is something that I am just getting acquainted with and wonder why it took so long to get here.
+The idea of embracing no as a mother is something that I am just getting acquainted with, and I wonder why it took so long to get here.
 It is easy to always want to take on more and to please people.
-Many women buy into the notion that women are multi-taskers and can wear many hats at the same time.
+Many women buy into the notion that women are multitaskers and can wear many hats at the same time.

 The Search for Balance as a Mother

-It starts with the children’s school where all mums seem to be balancing their roles as career women and mums just fine.
+It starts with the children’s school, where all the mums seem to be balancing their roles as career women and mums just fine.
 Those who are staying at home always seem to look so relaxed and breezily available.
-So when your child comes home and asks you to follow her on a school trip or to volunteer more in class.; you find it difficult to say No. It is even harder to say no as a mother when he or she looks at you with semi-accusatory eyes and mentions all the other mums who get involved with school activities.
+So when your child comes home and asks you to follow her on a school trip or to volunteer more in class.
+You find it difficult to say no. It is even harder to say no as a mother when he or she looks at you with semi-accusatory eyes and mentions all the other mums who get involved with school activities.

 Lagos is a busy town!
-There is always some brand or PR agency running a campaign who send you a glossy save the date invitation.
+There is always some brand or PR agency running a campaign that sends you a glossy save-the-date invitation.
 Weekends and evenings are full of some fancily named soiree.
-The truth is after working hard all week or spending time dealing with your generator, you don’t mind the opportunity to get dressed up and sip on some mocktails on a Sunday afternoon.
+The truth is, after working hard all week or spending time dealing with your generator, you don’t mind the opportunity to get dressed up and sip on some mocktails on a Sunday afternoon.

 Hustling

-The hustle that goes with earning to keep up the high standard of living in Lagos is on another level.
-So whether you are an entrepreneur or an employee you probably need some side hustle to pay the bills and to get the deal done.
+The hustle that comes with earning enough to maintain a high standard of living in Lagos is on another level.
+So, whether you are an entrepreneur or an employee, you probably need some side hustle to pay the bills and to get the deal done.

-Finally one day I just realised that the one person who was suffering the most was me.
+Finally, one day, I realized that the one person suffering the most was me.
 My busy schedule and all these things I was doing were leaving me with no time to recharge.

-Recently I took a leadership class that made me list out how I spend my time.
-The next step was to assess what I said was important to me or versus what I truly wanted to spend my time on.
+Recently, I took a leadership class that made me list out how I spend my time.
+The next step was to assess what I said was important to me versus what I truly wanted to spend my time on.

 Embracing No

-I am learning to get more comfortable with just saying No to things that do not fit into my plan for the day or long term goals.
-Of course, I am still flexible to deal with major priorities when the need arises.
+I am learning to get more comfortable with just saying no to things that do not fit into my day-to-day plan or my long-term goals.
+Of course, I am still flexible in handling major priorities when the need arises.
 But I am in control of my time now.
-Every time you say yes..you say no to something else.
-[Tweet “if you do not control your time someone else will”]
+Every time you say yes, you say no to something else.

 Originally published on Jul 02 2015